alexanserg/Healthcare-Helper/README.md

 #  Website to find local doctors.

-#### locates doctors in the area based on name or specialty.
+#### locates doctors based on name or specialty.
 #### By Alexander Sergejev

 ## Description

-Takes user input names and symptoms to find local healthcare professionals
+Takes user input names and symptoms to find a list of healthcare professionals

 ## Technologies Used